 Hydration is a a crucial part of dieting and overall body health.
-Without ample water we start to feel sore, achey, hungry, cranky, groggy, lethargic, nauseous, dizzy, or a combination.
-The combination bit is when we start to worry, or just feel like total crap.
+Without ample water we start to feel sore, achey, hungry, cranky, groggy, lethargic, nauseous, dizzy, or a combination of symptoms.
+The combination bit is when you should start to worry.
 Here are some fun facts and good ways to stay hydrated through the summer heat waves.

 1. The eight 8 oz glasses rule really does work.
 Unless you are exercising, then you need more.